onomono-design/2025-05-11-XR-PLAYER/README.md

 #### On Desktop
 1. **Mouse Controls**: The desktop version relies exclusively on mouse or trackpad movement for both panning and tilting
-2. **Initial View**: The starting view should be facing forward with camera rotation (0, -90, 0)
+2. **Initial View**: The starting view maintains a consistent forward direction with camera rotation (0, 0, 0)
+3. **Recentering**: On desktop, the recenter button always returns to the same predefined "home" orientation
-3. **Broken Controls**: If mouse controls aren't working, try refreshing the page
+4. **Broken Controls**: If mouse controls aren't working, try refreshing the page
-4. **Browser Compatibility**: Ensure you're using a modern browser that supports WebGL and A-Frame
+5. **Browser Compatibility**: Ensure you're using a modern browser that supports WebGL and A-Frame

 ### Black Screen Issues